The following sites are the ultimate resources for assessment in higher education:

 - Internet Resources for Higher Education Outcomes Assessment

 - National Institute for Learning Outcomes Assessment

-"Tuning" is a process where faculty identify competencies for a specific discipline at each degree level across institutions.
-Follow the Tuning USA Project sponsored by the Lumina Foundation at: http://tuningusa.org/
+The Degree Qualifications Profile is a national project where faculty identify competencies for a specific discipline at each degree level across institutions.
+Follow the Degree Qualifications Profile sponsored by the Lumina Foundation at: degreeprofile.org

 For tuning related to specific disciplines visit the following websites:

 National Communication Association - Learning Outcomes in Communication Project

 Other tuning projects are currently underway across the country and the work is worth following.

 As you are working on your assessment plan, you may want to compare notes with your colleagues at other institutions.
 The following are links to program SLOs from other UNC institutions.

 These are a sample of some of the assessment sites at other institutions.
 These particular institutions were chosen because they either have well established assessment processes in place, they offer a different perspective on assessment, or they are one of our peer institutions.